lostb1t/dokku-limit/README.md

 cpu

-The maximum amount of CPU resources the container can use. example: "50" This guarantees the container at most uses 50% of avaiable CPU every second.
+The maximum amount of CPU resources the container can use. example: "50"

+This guarantees the container uses at most 50% of CPU every second.

 ## Usage

 ```
+# Set cpu to 50% and memory to 500 MB for process "web"
 dokku limit:set my_app web cpu=50 memory=500m

+# Show all resource limits
+dokku limit

+# Show resource limits for app "my_app"
+dokku limit my_app
 ```